Brian Cody: Back-to-back All-Ireland successes

 In 2016 Kilkenny won another Leinster title following victory over Galway in the final.
 They later drew with Waterford in the All Ireland Semi Final with the replay six days later being played in Semple Stadium.
 A classic game unfolded with the Deise pushing the Cats to the limit but Cody's side still emerged as two point winners.
 However, in the All Ireland Final against Tipperary Cody and his team's luck ran out as the Premier powered to a nine-point win to beat Kilkenny in the championship for the first time since they stopped the drive for five in 2010.
 It was Cody's fourth defeat as manager in the final.

 On 19 February 2017, Kilkenny lost to Clare by 2–19 to 0–12 in Cusack Park in the 2017 National Hurling League, it was Kilkenny's biggest competitive defeat since he became manager of the side.
-Kilkenny were knocked out of the 2017 All-Ireland Senior Hurling Championship by Waterford in the second round of the qualifiers on 8 July losing by 4–23 to 2-22 after extra-time.
+Kilkenny were knocked out of the 2017 All-Ireland Senior Hurling Championship by Waterford in the second round of the qualifiers on 8 July losing by 4–23 to 2–22 after extra-time.
 It was Kilkenny's earliest exit from the Championship during Cody's rein as manager.

-In 2018, After a Leinster final replay defeat to Galway, Kilkenny reached the All-Ireland quarter-finals where they were defeated by eventual All-Ireland champions Limerick by 0–27 to 1-22.
+In 2018, After a Leinster final replay defeat to Galway, Kilkenny reached the All-Ireland quarter-finals where they were defeated by eventual All-Ireland champions Limerick.